-How Do I Get Services through a Non-ERISA Plan?
+How do I get services through a non-ERISA plan?

-Read your member handbook or your insurance contract to see how to access services.
+Read your insurance company's member handbook or your insurance contract to see how to access services.
 Some health plans let you "self-refer" to any provider.
 Others restrict you to certain providers in their "network," or they offer discounts if you use network providers.
 Some insurers require that requests for certain services must be reviewed in advance by the plan.
 Unless you get this "prior authorization," the service will not be covered.

-What Can I Do if My Treatment is Denied?
+What can I do if my treatment is denied?

-If your insurer is a Managed Care Plan, Pennsylvania law provides that you can appeal the denial directly to the MCO.
+If your insurer is a managed care plan (MCO), Pennsylvania law provides that you can appeal the denial directly to the MCO.
 This appeal is called a "grievance" if your service has been denied or a different service was approved because the MCO says you don't need the requested service.
 Grievances can ultimately be appealed to an outside agency called a "certified review entity."

 If you have been denied a service for some reason other than medical necessity, or if you are simply dissatisfied with the service you have received, you can file a complaint.
 Complaints can ultimately be appealed to the Pennsylvania Department of Health or the Insurance Department.
 Be careful to pay attention to the deadlines for any appeals.

 If your insurer is not an MCO, look at your insurance contract to see if you have any appeal rights.